 Please note that because of the Covid−19 pandemic, we are currently unable to provide reliable information about forthcoming live performances.

 Whenever Daniil Trifonov performs, time appears to stand still.
 Out of silence emerges a rare kind of music-making, transcendent and revelatory, never predictable yet always alive to the composer’s intentions and rooted in the music’s nature.
 “What he does with his hands is technically incredible,” observed one commentator shortly after the young Russian pianist’s winning performance in the final of the International Tchaikovsky Competition in Moscow in 2011.
 “It’s also his touch – he has tenderness and also the demonic element.
 I never heard anything like that.”
 This was the opinion not of a professional critic but of one of the world’s greatest pianists, Martha Argerich.

 In 2016, DG released Transcendental, his recording of Liszt’s complete concert Études: the first such survey created for the Yellow Label by one artist.
-The following year saw the release of Preghiera, recorded with violinist Gidon Kremer and cellist Giedrė Dirvanauskaitė, Chopin Evocations, comprising recordings made with Mikhail Pletnev and the Mahler Chamber Orchestra of the two Chopin piano concertos, as well as a selection of Chopin’s earliest and latest works, and Chopin-inspired pieces by Schumann, Grieg, Tchaikovsky, Mompou and Barber; and a Schubert album featuring the “Trout” Quintet and other chamber works, recorded with Anne-Sophie Mutter and three graduates of the Mutter Foundation.
+The following year saw the release of Preghiera, recorded with violinist Gidon Kremer and cellist Giedrė Dirvanauskaitė; Chopin Evocations, comprising recordings made with Mikhail Pletnev and the Mahler Chamber Orchestra of the two Chopin piano concertos, as well as a selection of Chopin’s earliest and latest works, and Chopin-inspired pieces by Schumann, Grieg, Tchaikovsky, Mompou and Barber; and a Schubert album featuring the “Trout” Quintet and other chamber works, recorded with Anne-Sophie Mutter and three graduates of the Mutter Foundation.

 In 2008 Trifonov secured fifth prize in Moscow’s Fourth International Scriabin Competition.
 The following year he enrolled at the Cleveland Institute of Music to study piano with Sergei Babayan; he also received lessons in composition during his time there.
 He won the 13th Arthur Rubinstein International Piano Master Competition in Tel Aviv in 2011 before returning home to secure first prize, the Gold Medal, and Grand Prix at the XIV International Tchaikovsky Competition.
 He also won the Tchaikovsky Competition’s Audience Award and the Award for the best performance of a Mozart concerto, on which occasion, Martha Argerich concluded that Trifonov was gifted with “everything and more”.
 Her view has been endorsed by an ongoing flood of rave reviews, audience ovations, artistic residencies and international prizes, including one Grammy Award (Transcendental) and three nominations; the 2014 ECHO Klassik Award for Best Newcomer of the Year (Piano); Gramophone’s 2016 “Artist of the Year” award; BBC Music Magazine’s 2019 Concerto Recording of the Year (Destination Rachmaninov – Departure); and the accolade of being named Musical America’s Artist of the Year 2019.